LaurenNoeltner/README_Generator/README.md

   [Questions](#Questions)

   ## Installation:
-  clone the repository.
+  Clone the repository and enter the test command below.

   ## Usage
-  This project code can be used for educational purposes only.
+  Others can use this project for educational purposes only.

   ## License
   This project is licensed under the MIT license.

   ## Contributors
-  undefined
+  Lauren Noeltner

   ## Test
   Use this command to initiate the program: "node index.js"

   ## Questions
-  Ask questions at laurennoeltner@gmail.com
+  You can ask questions at: laurennoeltner@gmail.com